zhengkyl/strokesvg/README.md

 # strokesvg

-SVGs with animatable strokes for Japanese hiragana/katakana based on [Klee One](https://github.com/fontworks-fonts/Klee) which is licensed under the [SIL Open Font License](https://openfontlicense.org/).
+Japanese Kana SVGs with animatable strokes.

+Characters stroke shapes are based on [Klee One](https://github.com/fontworks-fonts/Klee) (licensed under the [SIL Open Font License](https://openfontlicense.org/)) with minimal changes.

+## Note

+- ク and グ significantly differ from Klee One to be more recognizable

 ## TODO